 Double rooms will not be converted to singles – no exceptions!

-14. How do I live at Pier Village or the University Bluffs?
+14. How do I live at the University Bluffs?

-In order to live at Pier Village or the University Bluffs, resident students must submit their $150 housing deposit and complete an application between January 16 and February 14.
+In order to live at the University Bluffs, resident students must submit their $150 housing deposit and complete an application between January 16 and February 14.
 Applications are available via Webadvisor.
-Information sessions about the complexes will be held throughout February.
-Pier Village houses students in groups of four in two bedroom apartments.
+Information sessions about the complex will be held throughout February.
 The University Bluffs house two students in one bedroom apartments.
 Groups that can fill an entire apartment are preferred but not required.
 Rising Juniors and Seniors will receive first priority over rising sophomores.

 15. What about on-campus parking?